nicholasdille/container-slides/160_gitlab_ci/040_image/exercise.md

     git checkout upstream/160_gitlab_ci/040_image -- '*'
     ```

+## Bonus task 1: Test different images

+Compare pipeline and job durations for pipeline before and after the change.
+You should notice a significant speedup because the installation of Go is skipped.

-## Bonus task: Test different images
+## Bonus task 2: Test different images

 Add a job to your pipeline to test different container images.
 Check how different images offer specialized execution environments: